st3v3nhunt/people-lister/README.md

 bugs.
 It is also means clients do not need detailed knowledge of the data (in this case the city names) as it feels like this is implementation detail.

+[Geocode.xyz](https://geocode.xyz/) provides a free API for forward geocoding.
+It is rate limited to ~1 request per second when no authentication is supplied as per the [usage limits](https://geocode.xyz/api).
+The lookup is only performed for cities that are not London (London's coordinates are hard coded within the app).

 Testing was based around creating integration tests for API functions.
 Consequently there are no unit tests as the functionality has been covered at the higher level.
 This can be confirmed with the high code coverage